aboutcode-org/scancode-toolkit/docs/source/contribute/gsoc21_final_report.rst

 **Addition of some new Licenses**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There were some licenses that were not present in ScanCode-toolkit as for now.
+There were some licenses that were not present in ScanCode-Toolkit as for now.
 They have been added now.

 `nexB/scancode-toolkit#2625 <https://github.com/aboutcode-org/scancode-toolkit/pull/2625>`_